Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 Buying and selling securities on the same day to generate a small profit is a terrible idea if you are learning to become an invest r.

-Not only is day trading incredibly risky, it usually doesn’t end up well.
+Not only is day trading incredibly risky, it usually doesn’t end well.
 The most significant number of millionaires are every day 401K investors.
-If you are just starting to invest, day trading is not something you get involved in.
+If you are starting to invest, day trading is not something you get involved in.

 Trading Options As A Beginner